+STUDENT CONDUCT

-STUDENT CONDUCT LRSC POLICY AND PROCEDURE MANUAL SECTION 800.30 scholastic work and to observe standards of conduct appropriate for an institution of higher learning.
+Students are expected to obey local, state and federal laws, to show respect for properly constituted authority, to meet contractual obligations, to maintain academic integrity in scholastic work and to observe standards of conduct appropriate for an institution of higher learning.
 Students are expected to be responsible for their actions, whether acting individually or in groups.
 Failure to meet acceptable standards of conduct may result in disciplinary action, suspension or expulsion.
 The College will ensure due process and define routes of appeal.
 These policies apply to the conduct of all students, student organizations, teams and clubs.
 They also apply when off campus in connection with internships, academic activities and any activity sponsored or authorized by Lake Region State College.
 Lake Region State College will also hold students accountable for behavior that occurs off campus when an offense threatens the safety or security of any individual or institution.